voynow/turbo-docs/docs/turbo_docs/utils/cli_options.md

 ## function: copy
 #### args: func
-This function takes a callable as input and returns a new callable with an added `--copy` option.
-The `--copy` option, when set to True, enables copying the directory text to the clipboard.
-This is useful for quickly sharing directory contents without manually copying them.
+The `copy` function is a decorator that adds a command line option `--copy` to the function it decorates.
+When this option is used, it copies the directory text to the clipboard.
+This function is useful when you want to quickly copy the output of a command line tool without having to manually select and copy the text.

 ## function: readme
 #### args: func
-The readme function takes a callable function as input and returns a new function wrapped with a click.option decorator.
-This decorator adds a command line option '--readme' to the input function, allowing users to generate a README.md file when the option is enabled.
+The readme function is a decorator that adds a command line option '--readme' to the function it decorates.
+When the '--readme' option is used, it triggers the generation of a README.md file.
+This function is useful for automating the creation of README files in your projects.

+## function: narrative
+#### args: func
+The `narrative` function is a decorator that adds a command line option to the function it decorates.
+This option allows the user to provide a narrative that can guide the tone and content of the README file.
+This is particularly useful when you want to customize the README generation process based on specific requirements or guidelines.

 ## function: gpt3
 #### args: func
-The gpt3 function is a decorator that adds a command line option '--gpt3' to the given callable function, enabling the use of GPT-3.5 Turbo model when the flag is set.
-It simplifies the integration of GPT-3.5 Turbo into your application by handling the command line option for you. <end>
+The gpt3 function is a decorator that adds a command line option to the function it decorates.
+This option allows the user to specify whether to use the GPT-3.5 Turbo model or not.
+It's a convenient way to switch between different models without changing the code.

 ## function: docs
 #### args: func
-This function takes a callable function as input and returns a modified version of the function with an added command line option '--docs'.
-This option, when used, generates documentation for all code files in the project, providing a convenient way to keep documentation up-to-date.
+The `docs` function is a decorator that adds a command line option `--docs` to the function it decorates.
+When the `--docs` flag is set to True, it triggers the generation of documentation for all code files.
+This function is particularly useful for automating the documentation process in a codebase.